 Lexus TZ battery, range and performance

-The TZ will be offered with two battery pack options: a 76.9kWh unit and a larger 95.8kWh pack.
+The TZ will be offered with two battery pack options: a 76.96kWh unit and a larger 95.8kWh pack.
 The latter delivers a claimed WLTP range of up to 530km.

 Dual-motor all-wheel-drive variants produce up to 408hp and can accelerate from 0-100kph in 5.4 seconds.
 Lexus says the SUV uses its DIRECT4 all-wheel-drive system for torque distribution and improved stability.

 On the charging front, the TZ supports up to 22kW AC charging and 150kW DC fast charging.
-Lexus claims the battery can be charged from 10-80 percent in around 35 minutes under ideal conditions.
-The SUV will support different charging standards depending on the market, including CCS, CHAdeMO and NACS.
+Lexus claims a 10-80 percent recharge can be achieved in around 35 minutes under ideal conditions.
+Depending on the market, the SUV will support different charging standards, including CCS, CHAdeMO and NACS.
 Vehicle-to-home and external power supply functions will also be offered in select markets.